yii-iiy/flagings.sh/README.md

 # flagings.sh

 ~~~~
-🪁 many very useful functions make your shell works have more elegant 🎊
+🪁 many very useful functions make your shell works have more elegant (make it more fp-like) 🎊
 ~~~~

 ----